What is Financial Aid?

 Where can a student apply for Financial Aid?

-All eligible students must complete the Free Application for Federal Student Aid (FAFSA) online to receive financial aid.
-The FAFSA is available for students to complete January 1 for the new academic year.
+All eligible students must complete the FAFSA online to receive financial aid.
+The FAFSA is available for students to complete October 1 for the new academic year.

 Does a student have to apply for financial aid every year?